mustafaazeem/chalmers-advanced-python/labs/lab3/README.md

 3. Create a Python virtual environment (maybe not necessary, but the best practice):

     ```sh
-    $ python3 -m venv myvenv
+    $ python3 -m venv venv
     ```

-    This will create the directory `myvenv` with lots of things in it, but you don't need to concern yourselves with its contents.
+    This will create the directory `venv` with lots of things in it, but you don't need to concern yourselves with its contents.

 4. Activate the virtual environment:
     - on Linux/Mac:

       ```sh
-      $ source myvenv/bin/activate
+      $ source venv/bin/activate
       ```

     - on Windows:

       ```sh
-      $ myvenv/Scripts/activate.bat
+      $ venv/Scripts/activate.bat
       ```

       or

       ```sh
-      $ myvenv/Scripts/activate.ps1
+      $ venv/Scripts/activate.ps1
       ```

       Which of these two commands will work depends on what shell you are using.
 If unsure, try both.

-    You should now see the string `(myvenv)` prefixed to your command line prompt.
+    You should now see the string `(venv)` prefixed to your command line prompt.

 5. Install the necessary Python libraries into the virtual environment:

     ```sh
-    (myvenv) $ pip install django==5.2.7
+    (venv) $ pip install django==5.2.7
-    (myvenv) $ pip install networkx==3.5
+    (venv) $ pip install networkx==3.5
     ```

 6. Create a new Django project with:

     ```sh
-    (myvenv) $ django-admin startproject mysite .
+    (venv) $ django-admin startproject mysite .
     ```

     (the last dot `.` is necessary: it refers to your working directory, where it creates a directory named